andry-tino/t-jesonmor/horses-render.md

 }
 ```

-The first thing we wanna do is getting the house at the specifid posiiton in `i` and `j`.
+The first thing we wanna do is getting the house at the specifid position in `i` and `j`.
 For this purpose, let's write a function called `_getHouse`.
 We will use it before writing it in `_setHorse`:

 ```javascript
 function _setHorse(i, j, horse) {